Education

 Application Procedure

-If you are interested in bringing this program to your university or workplace contact us from the link below.
+If you are interested in bringing this program to your university or workplace please apply from the link below.

-We will set up a meeting where we can dicuss how best to apply this program to your context.
+We will set up a meeting where we can discuss how best to apply this program to your context.

 Contact us